Adversarial machine learning: Data collection issues

 Security datasets vary across formats, including binaries, network traces, and log files.
 Studies have reported that the process of converting these sources into features can introduce bias or inconsistencies.

 In addition, time-based leakage can occur when related malware samples are not properly separated across training and testing splits, which may lead to overly optimistic results.

 Labeling and ground truth challenges

 Malware labels are often unstable because different antivirus engines may classify the same sample in conflicting ways.
 Ceschin et al. note that families may be renamed or reorganized over time, causing further discrepancies in ground truth and reducing the reliability of benchmarks.

 Concept drift

 Because malware creators continuously adapt their techniques, the statistical properties of malicious samples also change.
 This form of concept drift has been widely documented and may reduce model performance unless systems are updated regularly or incorporate mechanisms for incremental learning.

 Feature robustness

 Researchers differentiate between features that can be easily manipulated and those that are more resistant to modification.
 For example, simple static attributes, such as header fields, may be altered by attackers, while structural features, such as control-flow graphs, are generally more stable but computationally expensive to extract.

+Class imbalance

+In realistic deployment environments, the proportion of malicious samples can be extremely low, ranging from 0.01% to 2% of total data.
+This unbalanced distribution causes models to develop a bias towards the majority class, achieving high accuracy but failing to identify malicious samples.

+Prior approaches to this problem have included both data-level solutions and sequence-specific models.
+Methods like n-gram and Long Short-Term Memory (LSTM) networks can model sequential data, but their performance has been shown to decline significantly when malware samples are realistically proportioned in the training set, demonstrating the limitations in realistic security contexts.

+To address this issue, one approach has been to adapt models from natural language processing, such as BERT.
+This method involves treating sequences of application activities as a form of "language" and fine-tuning a pre-trained BERT model on the specific task.
+A study applying this technique to Android activity sequences reported an F1 score of 0.919 on a dataset with only 0.5% malware samples.
+This result was a significant improvement over LSTM and n-gram models, demonstrating the potential of pre-trained models to handle class imbalance in malware detection.

+System design and learning

+Feature engineering and training can causes issues.
+Data snooping is a common pitfall where a model is trained using information that would not be available in a real-world scenario.
+Spurious correlations result when a model learns to associate artifacts with a label, rather than the underlying security-relevant pattern.
+For example, a malware classifier might learn to identify a specific compiler artifact instead of malicious behavior itself.